 As soon as practicable upon the position of Community Governor becoming vacant to advertise the position of Community Governor to the persons listed in clause 4.4.2 and appoint to the role.

-The appointment of a Community Governor shall otherwise be in full accordance with the ordinary application and appointment process for appointments to the Board of Governors.
+The appointment of a Community Governor shall otherwise be in full accordance with the ordinary application and appointment process for appointments to the Local Tier of Governance.

 Nothing in this clause shall be construed as requiring the appointment of a Community Governor where such appointment would be in contravention of The School Governance (Constitution) (England) Regulations or the Constitution of governing bodies of maintained schools - statutory guidance for governing bodies of maintained schools and local authorities in England (August 2017) or the policies of the School.